aspectlab/flippingmatisse/README.md

 `make_mosaics('data/matisse_grey/', 'mosaics/', fnames, uniqueEds, editions, flip)`<br>
 and the results will be stored as PNG images in the `mosaics/` directory.
 Also, the input directory `data/matisse_grey/` can be replaced by a different directory containing color PNG image files.

-Authors: L. Lackey, A. Grootveld, K. Aguilar, A.G.
-Klein